 To set this for a single user set the environment variable

-the OpenSSH binary in the user’s environment variables.
+point to the OpenSSH binary in the user’s environment variables.

 [Environment]::SetEnvironmentVariable("GIT_SSH_COMMAND", "cat - | $((Get-Command ssh).Source.Replace('\','/'))", [System.EnvironmentVariableTarget]::User)